garden-io/garden-enterprise-support/azure/README.md

 Garden Enterprise also needs a load balancer and an ingress controller.
 The NGINX ingress controller is bundled with Garden Enterprise and allows installation with a load balancer service.
 But any other load balancer and ingress controller setup should work as well.
-Please also create a DNS for your Garden Enterprise instance and a matching TLS certificate.
+Please also create a DNS record for your Garden Enterprise instance and a matching TLS certificate.

 ## Usage